How Foreign Companies in Nigeria Will Now Pay Tax

 The biggest change in the new law is how Nigeria determines whether a foreign company owes tax here.
 Previously, there was essentially one test: did you have a permanent establishment (PE) in Nigeria?
 If you had no physical presence, that is, no office, no staff, no fixed location, you could often avoid Nigerian taxes entirely.

-Permanent Establishment (PE) – The Traditional Route
+Permanent Establishment (PE)

-Significant Economic Presence (SEP) – The Digital Age Rule
+Significant Economic Presence (SEP)

 What Profits Get Taxed?

-Special Rules for Transport Companies
+The Special Case for Transport and Shipping

 The 4% Minimum Tax Floor

-How it works: If a foreign company reports very low or no taxable profit in Nigeria, despite significant Nigerian revenue, it may still be subject to this minimum tax.
+To prevent profit-shifting and ensure fair contribution, Section 125 of the Act introduces a 4% minimum tax floor on turnover for certain non-resident companies.
+For instance, if a foreign company reports very low or no taxable profit in Nigeria, despite significant Nigerian revenue, it may still be subject to this minimum tax.
 This prevents businesses from escaping taxation entirely through aggressive deductions or transfer pricing arrangements.

-Example: A foreign tech company earns ₦1 billion from Nigerian customers but reports only ₦10 million in taxable profit after deductions.
+For example, if a foreign tech company earns ₦1 billion from Nigerian customers but reports only ₦10 million in taxable profit after deductions.
 Even if the regular corporate tax on ₦10 million is minimal, they would still pay the 4% minimum tax (₦40 million) on their Nigerian turnover.

 New Compliance Requirements